rikiya-ohashi/ooservo/README.md

 TekuteruServo is a serial servo motor that feels just like a standard SG90 but offers virtually unlimited rotation and precise position control.

-Key features include multi-turn positioning (±5.96 million rotations), ±1° angular accuracy, and real-time position feedback.
-It maintains the same physical dimensions and wiring as the SG90, while providing an interface compatible with the standard Arduino Servo library.
+It delivers multi-turn positioning (±5.96 million rotations) with ±1° angular accuracy and real-time position feedback, all while providing an interface compatible with the standard Arduino Servo library.

+The internal firmware is completely open to customization—you can easily reflash or update the servo's program using just a single Arduino board.

 > **⚠ Important Compatibility Note:**
 > This library uses a dedicated serial protocol.
 It is **not** a PWM-based servo library and is **incompatible** with standard PWM servos.
 This incompatibility goes both ways — the standard Servo.h library cannot control TekuteruServo either.